Car Accidents Involving Animals and Livestock

-The Metropolitan area of Chicago and surrounding rural areas are filled with natural wildlife and free roaming domestic dogs and cats.
+The Metropolitan area of Chicago and surrounding rural areas are filled with natural wildlife and free roaming feral cats and domestic dogs.
 As a result, animal-related car accidents happen all too frequently.
 In fact, the highest incidence of accidents in Illinois involving a collision with an animal occur from October through December, and May through June, when local deer are their most active.

-Because of their increased activity, the majority of accidents in the Chicago area involving a collision with an animal happen between five and eight in the morning, and five and ten in the evening.
+Because of the increased wildlife activity, most accidents in the Chicago area involving a collision with an animal happen between five and eight in the morning and five and ten in the evening.
 While not every animal-related collision can be avoided, there are specific steps drivers should take to minimize the potential of an accident.
 These steps include:

-- Stay Aware – Remaining alert and aware of the local surroundings is essential to avoid any animal-related car accident.
-It is important to pay attention to crossing signs indicating deer and other animal attracted to the area.
-At nighttime while driving, scan along roadsides to look for the “eye shine” when animals’ eyes reflect from the glow of headlights.
+- Stay Aware – Remaining alert and aware of the local surroundings is essential to avoiding any animal-related car accident.
+It is important to pay attention to crossing signs indicating deer and other animals that are attracted to the area.
+At nighttime, while driving, scan along roadsides to look for the “eye shine” as animals’ eyes reflect from the glow of headlights.

 - Use Caution around Natural Habitats – Deer are often attracted to water areas, field edges, fence rows and wood lots.
 Use extreme caution when driving through these areas to minimize the potential of a collision with deer or other animals.

-- Slow Down – By driving slower, it is easier to prepare to stop the vehicle if deer and other wildlife are along the side of the road or around the curve.
+- Slow Down – Driving slower makes it is easier to prepare to stop if deer and other wildlife are along the side of the road or around the curve.
 Typically, deer tend to travel together.
 Spotting one deer usually means others are close by.

 - Observe Signs – Many municipalities have installed signs warning motorists of the presence of deer or other animals in the area.
-Obey the signs and pay attention.
+Obey these signs and pay attention.

-- Prepare for the Unexpected – Deer standing in the road will often double back to the roadside, or fall down due to sharp hooves or on the surface where they have poor traction.
+- Prepare for the Unexpected – Deer standing in the road will often double back to the roadside, or fall down due to sharp hooves or when walking on surfaces that provide poor traction.

 - Alert the Deer – When deer are in the road and other vehicles are not close behind, slow down, flash the headlights and honk the horn in short bursts.
 When deer are traveling along the roadside, use emergency flashers as a way to alert other motorists and prepare to stop safely if the animal moves toward the road.

-- Never Tailgate – Tailgating is often involved in severe car accidents where a collision with deer and other animals is involved.
-It is essential to leave enough room between vehicles, even under the best of driving conditions and circumstances.
+- Never Tailgate – Tailgating is often involved in severe car accidents where a collision with deer and other animals occurred.
+It is essential to leave enough room between vehicles when driving, even under the best of roadway conditions and circumstances.

 - Avoid Swerving – Many car accidents involving animals are often made worse when the vehicle swerves out of its way.
-Although instinctual, swerving the car can actually make the accident worse, by turning into other traffic.
+Although the reaction to swerve is instinctual, swerving the vehicle can actually make the accident worse when turning into other traffic.

-Rosenfeld Injury Lawyers provide legal representation to victims of animal-related car accidents and handle the claim with the best legal service throughout the entire process.
-Because of the complexity of a car accident case involving collisions with deer or other animals, it is essential to hire a legal team of top negotiators trained to fight for their clients rights against the insurance company.
+Rosenfeld Injury Lawyers LLC provide legal representation to victims of animal-related car accidents and handle the claim with the best legal service throughout the entire process.
+Because of the complexity of a car accident case involving collisions with deer or other animals, it is essential to hire a legal team of top negotiators who are trained to fight for our client's rights against the insurance company.